pylogger-html/muppifier/README.md

 ## FAQ

 ### 1. **Why did you do this?**
-   I wanted a way to have a break from reading about the same people every day.
+   I wanted a break from reading about the same people every day.
 MAGA Muppifier filters text on your browser and does not alter the original content.
 You'll get to escape to your own custom alternate reality.
 Don't dwell too long, or you may not be able to go back...

 ### 2. **I want to add more names to the list.
 Can I?**
    Yes, add as many names as you want.